krahets/hello-algo/en/docs/chapter_array_and_linkedlist/ram_and_cache.md

 - **Spatial locality**: If a piece of data is accessed, nearby data may also be accessed in the near future.
 Therefore, when the cache loads a particular piece of data, it also loads nearby data to improve hit rate.
 - **Temporal locality**: If a piece of data is accessed, it is likely to be accessed again in the near future.
 Cache leverages this principle by retaining recently accessed data to improve hit rate.

-In fact, **arrays and linked lists have different efficiencies in utilizing cache**, manifested in the following aspects.
+In fact, **arrays and linked lists differ in how efficiently they utilize cache**, mainly in the following respects.

-- **Space occupied**: Linked list elements occupy more space than array elements, resulting in fewer effective data in the cache.
+- **Space occupied**: Linked-list elements occupy more space than array elements, so less useful data can fit in the cache.
 - **Cache lines**: Linked list data are scattered throughout memory, while cache loads "by lines," so the proportion of invalid data loaded is higher.
 - **Prefetching mechanism**: Arrays have more "predictable" data access patterns than linked lists, making it easier for the system to guess which data will be loaded next.
 - **Spatial locality**: Arrays are stored in centralized memory space, so data near loaded data is more likely to be accessed soon.